smart-data-models/dataModel.Transportation/TransportStation/doc/spec_ES.md

       x-ngsi:
         type: Property
     currencyAccepted:
+      description: Accepted currencies for making payments in the Station
       items:
         enum:
           - EUR
           - USD
         type: string
       type: array
+      x-ngsi:
+        type: Property
     dataProvider:
       description: A sequence of characters identifying the provider of the harmonised data entity
       type: string